Milo123459/Spencer/README.md

 - Go to [this](https://github.com/Milo123459/Spencer) repo and create a pull request
 - Get your PR reviewed
 - **OPTIONAL**: Use [ProBot](https://probot.github.io/apps/pull/) to keep your fork **up to date** with the repo!

+# Development Status

+**Spencer** is still under active development, have an idea?
+Make an issue.